Israel 'at war' as Hamas gunmen launch surprise attack from Gaza

 The militant Islamic Jihad group said it had joined the attacks and was holding several Israeli soldiers captive and Hamas social media accounts showed footage of what were said to be Israeli captives being taken alive into Gaza.

+Hamas footage on its Telegram account showed its fighters pulling Israeli soldiers out of a tank.

-The Israeli military has declined to comment on the reports but has not denied them either, saying it would address the reports later.
+The Israeli military has declined to comment, saying it would address the reports of Israeli captives later.

 Israeli broadcaster Reshet 13 TV News said militants were holding Israelis hostage in the town of Ofakim, and that five Palestinian militants had been killed in the town of Sderot and homes had been set on fire.